santosfamilyfoundation/SantosInstallation/README.md

 session_token
 key pair name
 ```
 In the directory where SantosInstallation was cloned, copy the keys to the Vagrant file in the respective named variables.
+To get a session_token, run `aws sts get-session-token --duration-seconds 129600` using the AWS CLI.

 Next, install a blank box and the AWS plugin by typing: